 Other impacts are also possible.
-Most soils contain animals that live or feed on decaying plants.
-Trampling and the removal of rocks destroy habitat for reptiles, insects, earthworms and molluscs, as well as the fungi that fertilise the soil and help make re-growth possible.
+Soils contain animals that live or feed on decaying plants.
+Trampling destroys habitat for reptiles, insects, earthworms and molluscs, as well as the fungi that fertilise the soil and help make regrowth possible.
 Vegetation protects underlying soils.
+Without it, they are vulnerable.
 Once plant growth is destroyed, erosion can continue with or without further use.

-In general, wherever you travel and camp use, surfaces that are resistant to impact such as rock outcrops, sand, gravel, dry grasses and water.
-Avoid non-durable surfaces such as soft plants, riparian zones (on the banks of a watercourse), muddy sites and fragile soil layers.
+In general, wherever you travel and camp use surfaces that are resistant to impact such as rock, sand, gravel, dry grasses, and water.
+Also, avoid non-durable surfaces such as soft plants, riparian zones, muddy sites, and fragile soil layers.
+However, in rocky pagoda areas of the Narrabeen sandstones in the higher and western Blue Mountains, be careful to avoid flaky rocks and thin ledges that can break easily and leave permanent scarring.
+Similarly, the loose and fractured sandstone outcrops in the lower Blue Mountains are the favoured habitat of the threatened broad-headed snake Hoplocephalus bungaroides, which is vulnerable to rock disturbance and removal.